Attorneys: Christine Blasey Ford doesn't want Kavanaugh impeached, has no regrets

 - Christine Blasey Ford chokes up: I'm terrified

-- Brett Kavanaugh and Christine Blasey Ford receiving death threats
+- 10 takeaways from the Brett Kavanaugh-Christine Blasey Ford hearings

-Note: CORRECTION: This story has been corrected to reflect the proper spelling of Debra Katz's name.